hsuwanying/music-streaming-analytic/README.md

  - [Reference](https://github.com/hsuwanying/music-streaming-analytic/blob/main/README.md#reference)

-# Initial Situation
+# Background
-[Deezer](https://www.deezer.com/en/), is a French music streaming service provider founded in 2006.
+[Deezer](https://www.deezer.com/en/), iis a French music streaming service provider founded in 2006.
 It provides 73 million tracks and customized features based on subscription types.
-In addition, Deezer utilizes non-personalized recommendations based on common interests, which filter user's preference and listening history.
+In addition, Deezer utilizes non-personalized recommendations based on common interests, which filter users' preferences and listening history.
 In 2016, Deezer introduced an exclusive feature - [Flow](https://features.deezer.com/flow/) - an optimized recommendation system based on the user's mood.
-According to the company, this new feature recommends new or have listened tracks based on users' favorites, and provides users with various music choices based on the time.
-In other words, users are able to listen to music depending on different moods, contexts or specific events.
+According to the company, this new feature recommends new or have-listened tracks to users based on their listening history, context and time.
+In other words, users can listen to music depending on different moods, contexts or specific events.

-# Business Problem
+# Problem
+Users nowadays are exposed to tons of information and face the paradox of choice, which means, having an abundance of choices could delay users in making decisions and deterring their motivation to stay with the services (Maasø & Hagen, 2020).
+Hence, for businesses who wish to increase competitive advantages and enhance user stickiness towards digital products, it is essential to develop a recommender system, a mechanism that automatically suggests media meeting user’s expectations (Hansen et al., 2021)

 <blockquote cite="https://www.kaggle.com/c/dsg17-online-phase">
-Kaggle Challenge: To predict whether the users of the test dataset listened to the first track Flow proposed them or not.
+The challenge was given by Kaggle: To predict whether the users of the test dataset listened to the first track Flow proposed them or not.
 Deezer considers that a track is "listened" if the user has listened to more than 30 seconds of it (is_listened =1).
 If the user presses the skip button to change the song before 30 seconds, then the track is not considered as being listened (is_listened = 0).
 </blockquote>

 # Solution
 The original goal of this kaggle challenge is to improve the recommender system that can accurately predict and suggest a track the user will listen more than 30 seconds.
-Nonetheless, having positive **User experience** is crucial when measuring product performance, besides predicting whether a user would skip a song or not to create a recommender system, in this project, I conducted a user preference analysis to generate insights from user age, user activities, music preference and listening patterns into the user experience to optimize Deezer's recommendation system.
+Nonetheless, having a positive User experience is crucial when measuring product performance, besides predicting whether a user would skip a song or not to create a recommender system, in this project, I conducted a user preference analysis to generate insights from user age, user activities, music preference and listening patterns into the user experience to optimize Deezer's recommendation system.

 # Data Source
 The data is originated from a [Kaggle challenge](https://www.kaggle.com/c/dsg17-online-phase).